LukeDavies12/spaceland-vs-code-theme/README.md

 ## Preferences shown in the preview

-The font in the preview image is Monaspace Krypton, [available here](https://github.com/tonsky/FiraCode).
-These are the settings I used:
+The font in the preview image is Monaspace Krypton.

 The icon theme used in the demo is the dark version of icons from the [City Lights Icon package](https://marketplace.visualstudio.com/items?itemName=Yummygum.city-lights-icon-vsc).